bell07/bashscripts-backup_to_ssh/README.md

 ```

 ## Call the do_backup_ssh.sh script
-To avoid password request I recomend to set up SSH-Keys authentification
+To be able to run the script as cron job in background the SSH-Keys authentification should be set up.
 The script is designed to run from client on cron.daily basis (using anacron)

 Result on Server:
-On server you get the $BACKUPDIR/backup_* subdirectories with hard-linked full backups like rsnapshot does it, up to BACKUPCOUNT copies.
+On server you get the $BACKUPDIR/backup_* subdirectories with hard-linked full backups up to BACKUPCOUNT copies.
+It is the same way as rsnapshot does.
+For data restore just copy files you need from the backup subdirectory.

 For newbies: Each of the dirs contains all files, but unchanged files consume the space once because of hardlink.